DoctorMcKay/node-blackvue/README.md

 - `metadata` - The metadata for the file, in the same format as `getFileMetadata`
 - `stream` - The stream of the file

+The stream may hang if the camera reboots or disconnects in the middle of the transfer.
+You're responsible for handling this event on your own if you use this method.

 ### downloadFileToDisk(remotePath, localPath[, progressListener])
 - `remotePath` - The string path to the file (from `getDownloadableFiles`)
 - `localPath` - The string path where the file should be written (the directory must exist)